bdaiinstitute/bosdyn_msgs/README.md

     docker run -it bosdyn_msgs /bin/bash
     ```

-4. Inside the container follow the steps in **Create debian structure** section.
+4. Inside the container follow the steps in the **Create debian structure** section.

 5. Copy the generated `.deb` file from the container to the host machine